 2. Key-Value Store NoSQL Database

 There is no complexity around the Key Value Store database model.
-The key value type store, uses a hash table in which there exists a unique key and a pointer to a particular item of data.
+The key value type store, uses a big hash table in which there exists a unique key and a pointer to a particular item of data.
 A bucket is a logical group of keys – but they don’t physically group the data.
 There can be identical keys in different buckets.

 Performance enhanced to a great degree because of the cache mechanisms.
 To read a value you need to know both the key and the bucket because the real key is a hash.

-If you referring CAP theorem, it is quite clear, key-value stores are around the Availability and Partition but definitely lack of Consistency.
+If you referring CAP theorem, it is quite clear, key-value stores are around the Availability and Partition but definitely lack Consistency.

-Query (to pull the data for the key) can be on the only key, not on value, this is the disadvantage of key-value store and another side it give you more strength.
+User can query (to pull the data for the key) can be on the only key, not on value, this is the disadvantage of key-value store and another side it give you more strength.
 It completly on you, what types of feature you are looking among all 4 types of NoSQL databases.

 3. Few examples of Key Value store NoSQL

-Although there are a number of key-value store, I am goign to to mentioned few famous as: Amazon’s DynamoDB , Redis, Riak , memcacheDB
+Although there are a number of key-value store, I am goign to to mentioned few famous as key-value database: Amazon’s DynamoDB , Redis, Riak , memcacheDB

 - written in C with approx 13 k+ lines of code

 - socket API: redis-cli, a client library for all major languages

 - In memory-based key-value database.